tonyp7/TAS5806M-Audio-Amplifier/README.md

 # Compatibility with TAS5805M

-Both amplifiers are extremely similar.
-They share the same I2C interface and registers and as such the code included in this repository should be able to control a similar TAS5805M audio amplifier.
+Both amplifiers are the same but in different packages allowing for different maximum power output.
+They share the same I2C interface and registers and as such the code included in this repository is compatible with TAS5805M audio amplifier.
+[See here the comment from TI on this topic](http://e2e.ti.com/support/audio/f/6/t/812496?TAS5805M-comparing-to-TAS5806M).

 ![Amplifier board top](https://github.com/tonyp7/TAS5806M-Audio-Amplifier/raw/master/pictures/tas5806m-amplifier-pic2-top.jpg)